Degree: four- or five-year degree or equivalent preferably in law, political science and public policy.

 Students will be selected according to the following criteria:

-- Academic merit: the quality and coherence of the university career as shown by the academic documents, the CV and the reference letters;
+- Academic merit: the quality and coherence of the university career as shown by the academic documents, the CV and the reference letter;

-- International experience: demonstrable orientation towards international careers;
+- International experience: demonstrable orientation towards an international career;

 - Motivation: convincing reasons of why and how this master is to foster personal and professional aspirations.

-Applicants need to first fill out the online form by uploading also:
+Applicants need to fill out the online form by uploading:

-- motivation letter explaining the candidate’s motivation for attending this program
+- Motivation letter explaining the candidate’s motivation for attending this programme;

-- official academic record containing a full list of attended courses with marks/grades; should a study programme not being completed at the time of the application, the application is to provide a list of remaining exams and indication of the timing for their completion;
+- Official academic record containing a full list of attended courses with marks/grades; should a study programme not have been completed at the time of the application, the applicant has to provide a list of remaining exams and indication of the timing for their completion;

 Students who have not yet completed their undergraduate studies can submit a full application.
 Should they be admitted, they will be enrolled conditionally.
 They will need to complete their undergraduate studies by December 31, 2018.